AndreaCaldiroli/ATES-Code/README.md

 # The ATES code

 The ATES code has been created to perform hydrodynamical simulations of the atmospheric mass loss from irradiated exoplanets.
 For a detailed description of the code, we refer to [[1]](#1) In the following we describe the code organization and how to run.
+For any question or if you notice any bug please write an email to <andrea.caldiroli@univie.ac.at>

 ## Requirements